ropensci-archive/fulltext/cran-comments.md

 --------

-This version fixes some bugs, drops an Import and makes some fixes.
+This version fixes some bugs.

 Thanks!
 Scott Chamberlain